Resource management in Azure SQL Database

 - Optimizing queries to reduce CPU resource utilization of each query.
 For more information, see Query Tuning/Hinting.

-When database space used reaches the max size limit, database inserts and updates that increase the data size fail and clients receive an error message.
-SELECT and DELETE statements continue to succeed.
+When database space used reaches the maximum data size limit, database inserts and updates that increase data size fail and clients receive an error message.
+SELECT and DELETE statements remain unaffected.

 When encountering high space utilization, mitigation options include:

-- Increasing the max size of the database or elastic pool, or adding more storage.
+- Increase maximum data size of the database or elastic pool, or scale up to a service objective with a higher maximum data size limit.
 See Scale single database resources and Scale elastic pool resources.

 - If the database is in an elastic pool, then alternatively the database can be moved outside of the pool so that its storage space isn't shared with other databases.

 - Shrink a database to reclaim unused space.
-For more information, see Manage file space in Azure SQL Database
+In elastic pools, shrinking a database provides more storage for other databases in the pool.
+For more information, see Manage file space in Azure SQL Database.

 Sessions and workers (requests)